 Bug repellent – The proven effective sprays are those that contain DEET.
 We will have it on board, but if you prefer others you must provide.

 Four major airlines fly to Yellowknife with frequent options to connect in one day.
 Flights may arrive any where from 10AM to 10PM, depending on connections.
 Day of arrival you will be met at the airport and transferred to the hotel.
 If you arrive early, that will be free time.
 Day of arrival we will have a hospitality suite open, to meet and greet and will provide some light snacks.
 Our choice hotel is the Chateau Nova, Yellowknife’s newest hotel.

 This is one of our long travel days but involves many stops.
-(Breakfast on own).
-Meet hotel lobby 8:30 am, check out and start our adventure.
+(Continental Breakfast) Meet hotel lobby 8:30 am, check out and start our adventure.
 We will head south on the worst known highway stretch in the North.
 Our first stop is the community of Behchoko (Big Knife).
 The North’s first self governed community.
 Home of the Tlicho Government.
 We will tour the community.